Cray-HPE/docs-csm/glossary.md

 ## Data Virtualization Service (DVS)

-> DVS was deprecated in CSM 1.6 and removed in CSM 1.7.
-It has been replaced by the
+> Support for projection of root filesystems and PE images using DVS was deprecated in CSM 1.6 and removed in CSM 1.7.
+Projection for these images has been replaced by the
 > [Scalable Boot Projection Service (SBPS)](#scalable-boot-projection-service-sbps).
 > See [Deprecated Features](introduction/deprecated_features/README.md).